Can We Talk About Death?

 Death was easier to accept in past generations because people died at home.
 Children even died in the bed they shared with siblings.
 Before the invention of X-rays and MRIs, you never knew if a twinge of pain was the beginning of the end, so you learned to manage your fear of death instead of running from it.

 A new book on death helped me do that: “Land of the Dead: How the West Changed Death in America.”
-It explains the colossal death rate among the 49ers who flooded into California after the discovery of gold.
+It explains the colossal death rate among the “49ers,” those who flooded into California after the discovery of gold in 1849.
 The lethal threats they faced en route and after they arrived were astounding to me.
-And I learned that early San Franciscans literally stepped over dead bodies because there was no proper burial system.
+And I learned that early San Franciscans literally stepped over dead bodies because there was no proper burial system at the time.
 Today, Californians panic over tiny risks, as if getting irate can make you immortal.

-Our natural survival fear is easier to manage when you know how our brain produces it.
+Our natural survival fear is easier to manage when we know how our brain produces it.
 We humans have two brains: a cortex that’s unique to humans and a limbic system shared with animals.
 Animals are not aware of death because they don’t have the cortex necessary to produce abstractions.
 They still panic when they see a threat, but only when the threat reaches their senses.
-We humans can panic all the time because we can generate threat signals in our big cortex when they’re not actually present.
+We humans can panic all the time because we can generate threat signals in our big cortex when a real threat is not actually present.
 We send this self-created message to our limbic system, and it releases threat chemicals that make it feel real.

-Animals relax once they escape from a threat, but we humans move on to find another potential threat.
-Your cortisol turns on, which makes the threat feel so real that you don’t know you’ve created it with your own thoughts.
+Animals relax once they escape from a threat, but we humans move on mentally to find another potential threat.
+Cortisol is released, which makes the threat feel so real that you don’t fully know you’ve created it with your own thoughts.
 Your intelligent cortex tries to help by finding more information about the threat.
 You are good at finding evidence when you look!

 We focus on prevention in the modern world, and we often succeed at preventing lethal threats.
 But something will get you eventually, so prevention can’t relieve the nagging fear.
 Prevention increases the fear in a way, because we end up thinking about it more often.
-Shakespeare said it best: “A coward dies a thousand times before his death, but the valiant only taste of death but once.”
+Shakespeare said it best: “Cowards die many times before their deaths; the valiant never taste of death but once.”

 Another modern strategy is to make the most of the time you have.
 This has benefits, but it adds to your stress when you can’t control your time.
-You will waste time in traffic and at the DMV site, and you will feel like it’s killing you if you rely on time management to relieve your mortality fears.
+You will lose time in traffic and at the DMV, and you will feel like it’s killing you if you rely on time management to relieve your mortality fears.

 You’re better off accepting your mortality instead of always running from it.